DPSSecurity/HTB-writeups/Starting Point Tier 0/Synced.md

 >anonymous<br>
 >None<br>
 >rsync:rsync<br>

-The answer can be found in the rsync man page.<br>
+The answer can be found in the rsync man page.

 Answer: `None`

 ### **Task 6**:
 What is the option to only list shares and files on rsync?
-(No need to include the leading -- characters)<br>
+(No need to include the leading -- characters)

-The answer can be found in the rsync man page, again.<br>
+The answer can be found in the rsync man page, again.

 Answer: `list-only`

-### **Flag**:
+## **Flag**:
-List the shares on the server:
-`rsync rsync://<IP address of machine>`
+List the shares on the server: `rsync rsync://<IP address of machine>`

-`public` is the only share.<br>
+`public` is the only share present.

-List the files on the `public` share:
-`rsync --list-only rsync://<IP address of machine>`
+List the files on the `public` share: `rsync --list-only rsync://<IP address of machine>`

-Download the flag.txt file to our local machine:
-`rsync rsync://10.129.228.37/public/flag.txt flag.txt`
+Download the flag.txt file to our local machine: `rsync rsync://10.129.228.37/public/flag.txt flag.txt`